MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-expedite-updates.md

 6. In **Assignments**, select **Add groups** and then select device or user groups to assign the policy.

 7. In **Review + create**, select **Create**.
-After the policy is created it deploys to assigned groups.
+After the policy is created, it deploys to assigned groups.

 ## Identify the latest applicable update

 There are some scenarios when your policy to expedite an update results in the installation of a more recent update than specified in policy.
-This result occurs when the newer update includes and surpasses the specified update, and that newer update is available before a device checks in to install the update specified in the expedite update policy.
+This result occurs when the newer update includes and surpasses the specified update, and that newer update is available before a device checks in to install the update that's specified in the expedite update policy.
 A detailed [example](#example-of-installing-an-expedited-update) of this scenario is provided later in this article.

-The more recent quality update installs to help minimize disruptions to the device and device user, while ensuring the benefits of the intended quality update are applied.
-By only installing the most recent update instead of installing the original, followed by one or more later updates, a single reboot can be used instead of separate reboots for each update.
+Installing the most recent quality update reduces disruptions to the device and user while applying the benefits of the intended update.
+This avoids having to install multiple updates, which each might require separate reboots.

 A more recent update is deployed when the following conditions are met: